WillAllmeida/performance_client/README.md

 The output will be in the file "requests.parquet" inside ``results`` folder

 # Request Sender
-Go to the Request Sender MVP folder
+Go to the Sender folder
 ```
 cd Sender
 ```